netbox-community/netbox/docs/development/internationalization.md

 ## Models

 1. Import gettext_lazy.
+2. Define both verbose_name and verbose_name_plural in the model Meta and wrap them strings with the gettext_lazy shortcut.
-2. Make sure all model fields have a verbose_name defined.
+3. Make sure all model fields have a verbose_name defined.
-3. Wrap all verbose_name and help_text fields with the gettext_lazy shortcut.
+4. Wrap all verbose_name and help_text fields with the gettext_lazy shortcut.

 ```
 from django.utils.translation import gettext_lazy as _